sgsellers/SSOsoft/README.md

 ```python
 ssosoft.spectral.spectraTools
 ```
-These common tools can be used by FIRS or SPINOR as well as HSG.
+These common tools are shared with the SPINOR pipeline, and will form the basis of the future FIRS implementation.

 ### Instrument Description